enso-org/dataframes-benchmarks/README.md

 ```
 > pyenv install 3.7.9
 ```

+> If you want to use this Python version for processing the results in Jupyter
+> Notebook as described later, make sure that sqlite is properly set up.
+For
+> example, on Ubuntu you may need to `apt install libsqlite3-dev` before
+> installing Python.

 To install `pandas` and additional dependencies that are useful for generating the report, you can use [`poetry`](https://github.com/python-poetry/poetry/):